ajsaule/ajsaule/README.md

 <br />
 <br />

-I'm learning all about the best practices and tooling to build web applications.
+I'm learning all about the best practices and tooling to build great web applications.
 I want to design great software for applications that will help comapnies and their users achieve their goals, making their lives <!-- more manageable and overall --> better along the way.

 ---